 The NIC@HMS offers a series of one-day workshops on a variety of topics.
 Workshops include both lectures and hands-on exercises on the microscopes in the NIC.
 Our workshops are open to members of all non-profit and/or academic institutions for free.
 Enrollment is limited to ensure all students get their hands on a microscope, so registration is required.

-Together with our colleagues from the Image and Data Analysis Core, we offer a series of 1.5 hour educational lectures on a variety of microscopy and image analysis topics each fall semester.
+Each semester, we offer a series of 1.5 hour educational lectures on a variety of microscopy topics.
 The lectures are open to anyone with a Harvard ID (or guests of Harvard ID holders).
 Registration is not required – just show up, and feel free to bring your lunch!
+Past topics include super-resolution microscopy, TIRF, light sheet microscopy and fluorescent proteins.
+Please email us with suggestions for topics!

-The NIC/IDAC Lecture series will resume in Fall 2017.
+The Lunchtime Lecture series will resume in Fall 2017.

 References from Past Lectures